Aditi1692/TextSummarization/README.md

 ## Purpose

-The aim of this project is to summarize the text present in an HTML page using the Latent Dirichlet Allocation (LDA) algorithm.
+The aim of this project is to summarize the text present in an HTML page using different algorithms, like the Latent Dirichlet Allocation (LDA) algorithm.

-In order to run the program, use the following command:
+In order to run the summarizer program, use the following command:

 `python summarizer.py <metric>`

     where: metric can be N, L, S or A(all)

+## Classification

+We have used the Stanford Dependency Parser to create dependency trees for each opinion.
+Based on these trees, we aim to extract summaries, based on the words and their part of speech in the paragraph.

+The code for classification can be found under classification/parsing_opinions.py

 ## References
 * https://rstudio-pubs-static.s3.amazonaws.com/79360_850b2a69980c4488b1db95987a24867a.html